RSC Anderlecht in European football

-The first time R.S.C.
-Anderlecht qualified for European football was in 1955.
+The first time RSC Anderlecht qualified for European football was in 1955.
 The last time they were in European football is in 2025.
 In that time-frame they have won five titles in European football.
 They won the UEFA Cup in 1983, the Cup Winners' Cup in 1976 and 1978, and the Super Cup in 1976 and 1978.
 Anderlecht are by far the most successful football club in Belgian football history.